 As far as my personal assessment goes, I believe that the truth probably lies somewhere in the middle.
-While I consider that Muhammad must have been a person of great intellect and extraordinary talents in many fields, with a great sense of perception for human behavioral and psychological subtleties, I find it impossible to overlook so much of what we know about him through primary Islamic sources and the book he authored, the Quran.
+While I consider that Muhammad must have been a person of great intellect and extraordinary talents in many fields, with a great sense of perception for human behavioral and psychological subtleties, I find it impossible to overlook so much of what we know about him through primary Islamic sources and the book he is said to have authored, the Quran.
 In my opinion, Inamdar may have to some extent fallen victim to the same charisma he rightly recognized in Muhammad, ignoring or dismissing the many examples of Muhammad’s authoritarian, violent and irrational behavior, and the many commands he issued during his career as a statesman, conqueror and prophet, that betray a tendency towards intolerance and violence which increased gradually during the course of his life (see, for example, Spencer, 2006; 2007).
 I believe it is important not to get lost in the spiritual dimension of the topic when considering religious matters analytically.
-For example, either we accept that God exists, that he spoke to Muhammad to the angel Gabriel, that God chose Muhammad as his prophet, and that what Muhammad said and did is a reflection of the Will of God—or we don’t.
-In which case we must accept that what we are left with is a common human being whom created, willingly or not, a split-off alternate persona in the shape of an only and omnipotent God—a reflection of Muhammad’s “pathological grandiose self”, defined by Kernberg (1975/2004) as the “pathological condensation of some aspects of some aspects of the real self (the “specialness” of the child reinforced by early experience), the ideal self (the fantasies and self images of power, wealth, omniscience, and beauty which compensated the small child for the experience of severe oral frustration, rage and envy) and the ideal object (the fantasy of an ever-giving, ever-loving and accepting parent…)” (p.
+For example, either we accept that God exists, that he spoke to Muhammad to the angel Gabriel, that God chose Muhammad as his final prophet, and that what Muhammad said and did is a reflection of the Will of God—or we don’t.
+In which case we must accept that what we are left with is a common human being who created, willingly or not, a split-off alternate persona in the shape of an only and omnipotent God — a reflection of Muhammad’s “pathological grandiose self”, defined by Kernberg (1975/2004) as the “pathological condensation of some aspects of the real self (the ‘specialness’ of the child reinforced by early experience), the ideal self (the fantasies and self images of power, wealth, omniscience, and beauty which compensated the small child for the experience of severe oral frustration, rage and envy) and the ideal object (the fantasy of an ever-giving, ever-loving and accepting parent…)” (p.
 265).
-Either Muhammad believed he heard voices, or did not—and made everything up.
+Either Muhammad believed he heard voices, or he did not—and made everything up.
 Again, the truth may lie somewhere in between.
-It is a statistically significant occurrence for people suffering from frontal lobe epilepsy to have religious hallucinations of different sort (Devinsky & Lai, 2008), and the signs of epilepsy and/or schizophrenia seem to be traceable in historical figures which claimed to have divine visions, such as Joan of Arc or Saint Teresa of Ávila, as well as Muhammad himself.
+It is a statistically significant occurrence for people suffering from frontal lobe epilepsy to have religious hallucinations of different sorts (Devinsky & Lai, 2008), and the signs of epilepsy and/or schizophrenia seem to be traceable in historical figures which claimed to have divine visions, such as Joan of Arc or Saint Teresa of Ávila, as well as Muhammad himself.
 On the other hand, many of the revelations Muhammad recited seem to reflect an awareness and pragmatism much too “terrenal” and reality-based for them to have been the result of a voice perceived as not pertaining to himself.
 Muhammad’s favorite wife, the young Aisha, is understood to even have made fun of the Prophet about the suspicious coincidence of his desires and the convenient revelations he said he was receiving: “I feel that your Lord hastens in fulfilling your wishes and desires” (Sahih Bukhari, book 60, Hadith 311).
 Hence, my opinion is that Muhammad most likely did suffer from narcissistic personality disorder and epilepsy, and possibly from other mental health-related issues as well.
 This, however, didn’t make him a complete maniac or lunatic, but rather set the basis for one of the two poles of Muhammad’s personality, which he juggled with.
 Making the most of the power and status he enjoyed among his followers as a consequence of what he initially may have well experienced as religious revelations, he might have taken advantage of it here and there as it suited him, slipping in the one or other verse that was very much a conscious wish of his own—only now, invested with the authority of Allah.

 The first unsettling “visitation” by the angel Gabriel he experienced in the cave of Hira: